matteoraf/freeRADIUS-Google-StepCA/docs/smallstep/root.md

 Let’s start, here’s a list of the steps involved:

-1. Install the step CLI tool (see above)
+1. Install the step CLI tool (see previous step)
 2. Create the template for our root certificate
 3. Generate the certificate and the private key
 4. Backup the private key and the certificate